Danielhiversen/home_assistant_adax/README.md

 # Adax heaters

-Custom component for using Adax in Home Assistant
+Custom component for using [Adax](https://adax.no/en/) heaters in Home Assistant.

 ## Install
-Copy the files to the custom_components folder in Home Assistant config.
+Use [hacs](https://hacs.xyz/) or copy the files to the custom_components folder in Home Assistant config.

 In configuration.yaml: